-Radiotherapy may also be used to relieve symptoms such as pain caused by tumours that may be pressing on a nerve or another organ.
-Radiotherapy is rarely used to treat pancreatic NETs.
+Radiation therapy may be used on its own over shorter periods to relieve symptoms such as pain caused by tumours pressing on a nerve or another organ.

 Learn more about: